okx/KIPs/docs/active/OIP-1.md

 #### `discussions-to` header

 While an OIP is a draft, a `discussions-to` header will indicate the mailing list or URL where the OIP is being discussed.
-As mentioned above, examples for places to discuss your OIP include [OKChain topics on Gitter](), an issue in this repo or in a fork of this repo, [OKChain Magicians]() (this is suitable for OIPs that may be contentious or have a strong governance aspect), and [Reddit r/OKChain]().
+As mentioned above, examples for places to discuss your OIP include [OKExChain topics on Gitter](), an issue in this repo or in a fork of this repo, [OKExChain Magicians]() (this is suitable for OIPs that may be contentious or have a strong governance aspect), and [Reddit r/OKExChain]().

 No `discussions-to` header is necessary if the OIP is being discussed privately with the author.